2022IsHere/HomeAutomation/README.md

 # Home Automation System Backend

-This repository contains the backend configurations and integrations for a comprehensive Home Automation system.
+This repository contains the backend configurations and integrations for a Home Automation system.
 It is designed to manage and optimize various integrated systems across the home, ensuring efficiency, security, and automation.
 The core systems included in this repository are:

 ## Core Systems